What is the Purpose of Prayer?

 Prayer is a major part of most religions and can be seen in many ancient civilisations including Mayan, Egyptian and Greek, dating back far beyond 4000 BC.
 Praying has been considered a powerful force and a way to offer thanks to God and Mother Nature depending on the religion and belief system.

-Prayer is a way to communicate with God and connect your soul with the divine, it enhances belief for many.
-Prayer is a conversation.
-A way connecting with the divine and listening for a response, it is quite possible to have a conversation with God and must always be considered a huge privilege.
+Prayer is a way to communicate with God and connect your soul with the divine.
+It enhances belief for many.
+Prayer is a conversation, a way for connecting with the divine and listening for a response.
+It is quite possible to have a conversation with God and must always be considered a huge privilege.
 To have the ability to talk to the creator and undergo the realisation that a spark of the creator’s energy is in oneself.

-Prayer offers a moment of inner reflection, it offers time for the individual to understand more about their feelings, a moment to feel thankful for life itself and the blessings bestowed upon us.
+Prayer offers a moment of inner reflection.
+It offers time for the individual to understand more about their feelings and a moment to feel thankful for life itself and the blessings bestowed upon us.
 It’s a way to be completely honest with oneself and offer forgiveness to ourselves and others.
 Compassion can come through understanding and reflection.

 If the power and connection is understood then the realisation and act of praying can help to build bridges, improve lives and help our soul continue on its journey of evolution.
 Regular prayer is beneficial for our mental state in a similar way long term meditation can benefit our lives.
 A moment in prayer can harmonise our energy and body, it can allow us to connect with the God within ourselves and boost our confidence.
 It can also offer an alternate view of ourselves, others and our world.
 It’s a way to be thankful for life, everything we have and hold dear.